Agreeing with the Four Agreements

 Posted Dec 29, 2010

 1. Be impeccable with your word.
 In a sense, social constructivists are correct about words creating reality.
 We act on what we tell ourselves is real.
 Albert Ellis encouraged us to screen our self-talk for negative, irrational chatter.
-So, what kinds of words to you use when you describe reality?
+What kinds of words do you use when you describe reality?
 Do you lie and say hurtful and poisonous things about yourself and others?
-Not healthy!
+(Not healthy.)
 To be impeccable with your word is to be truthful and to say things that have a positive influence on yourself and others.

 3. Don't make assumptions.
 Assuming that you know what other people are thinking or feeling about you is a limiting thought that Aaron Beck called Mind Reading.
 Obviously, none of us can read minds.
 When we try to engage in mind reading we will often be wrong, leading to undesirable consequences.
 The antidote to mind reading is to ask for evidence before concluding what people are thinking.